About Holt County

 Arrest Records

-Arrest records in Holt County are maintained by the Holt County Sheriff's Office.
+Arrest records in Holt County are maintained by Holt County Sheriff's Office.
 These records document the circumstances of an individual's arrest, including charges, booking details, and court appearances.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly, following the guidelines set by Nebraska's public records law, known as the Nebraska Public Records Statutes.
+Arrest records typically include the individual's name, date of arrest, charges filed, and the arresting agency, providing a summary of the incident.

 Jail & Inmate Records

-• The bond and bail process in Nebraska allows for the release of detainees pending trial, with specific procedures outlined by the county's judicial system.
+• The bond and bail process in Nebraska allows for the release of detainees pending trial, with specific procedures outlined by Holt County's judicial system.

 Mugshots & Booking Photos

-Mugshots in Holt County are taken and retained by the Holt County Sheriff's Office during the booking process.
+Mugshots in Holt County are taken and retained by Holt County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office or online databases that compile such information.
 While Nebraska does not have specific mugshot removal laws, individuals seeking to have their mugshots removed from public view may need to pursue legal avenues or contact the hosting website directly.
+The availability of mugshots online varies, with some accessible through third-party websites or official law enforcement portals.

 Courts & Case Records

-Holt County's judicial proceedings are conducted through the District Court of the Ninth Judicial District of Nebraska, with chambers located in the Holt County Courthouse at 204 South 4th Street, O'Neill, NE 68763.
-The District Court handles felony criminal cases, civil matters exceeding $57,000, domestic relations including divorce and custody, probate matters, guardianships, and appeals from county court.
+Holt County's judicial proceedings are conducted through the District Court of the Ninth Judicial District of Nebraska, with chambers located in Holt County Courthouse at 204 South 4th Street, O'Neill, NE 68763.
+Holt County Court handles felony criminal cases, civil matters exceeding $57,000, domestic relations including divorce and custody, probate matters, guardianships, and appeals from county court.

 • The Nebraska Judicial Branch provides online case access through the Nebraska District Court Case Search portal, though coverage and detail vary by case type and date.